The Corporate Immigration Review: Germany

-- EU blue card:37 for applicants holding a German university degree or a foreign university degree that is recognised in Germany or comparable to a German university degree, or that have a comparable qualification that is proven by at least five years' professional experience, and that should earn a salary of at least two-thirds of the social security contribution ceiling for the statutory pension scheme,38 or 52 per cent of the ceiling for certain job categories in shortage occupations (e.g., natural scientists, mathematicians, engineers, doctors or IT consultants);39
+- EU Blue Card:31 for applicants holding a German university degree or a foreign university degree that is recognised in Germany or comparable to a German university degree, or that have a comparable qualification that is proven by at least five years' professional experience, and that should earn a salary of at least two-thirds of the social security contribution ceiling for the statutory pension scheme,32 or 52 per cent of the ceiling for certain job categories in shortage occupations (e.g., natural scientists, mathematicians, engineers, doctors or IT consultants);33

-- short-term deployments:41 for example, deployment of IT specialists for the implementation of sold software for up to three months during an overall period of 12 months;
+- short-term deployments:35 for example, deployment of IT specialists for the implementation of sold software for up to three months during an overall period of 12 months;

-- service delivery:42 deployment of an employee who is employed in an EU or EEA Member State to temporarily render services in another Member State;
+- service delivery:36 deployment of an employee who is employed in an EU or EEA Member State to temporarily render services in another Member State;

-- employment of nationals of certain countries:45 for citizens of Andorra, Australia, Israel, Japan, Canada, Monaco, New Zealand, San Marino and the United States, the approval for the grant of a residence permit for taking up any employment may be given; and
+- employment of nationals of certain countries:39 for citizens of Andorra, Australia, Israel, Japan, Canada, Monaco, New Zealand, San Marino, the United Kingdom and the United States, the approval for the grant of a residence permit for taking up any employment may be given; and

-- long-term deployments:46 for example, deployment of staff for a period of up to three years to set up an industrial plant.
+- long-term deployments:40 for example, deployment of staff for a period of up to three years to set up an industrial plant.

 ii Labour market regulation